Proposal Development Grant Program

 - up to two grants in 6 years in a single competition (e.g., two Proposal Development Grants in 6 years).

-Individuals who received a proposal development grant, but did not submitted a proposal for external funding are no longer eligible for support under this program.
+Individuals who received a proposal development grant, but did not submit a proposal for external funding are no longer eligible for support under this program.

 Proposals for support under this program are accepted throughout the year.
-Submit all materials to Matthew L. Meyer, Director of the Office of Research and Sponsored Programs, Quinn Administration Building, 2nd floor.
+Submit all materials electronically to Associate Vice Provost for Research Laura L. Hayman at email@example.com with a copy to Annette Cameron.
+Office of the Vice Provost for Research and Dean of Graduate Studies, at firstname.lastname@example.org.

 What to Submit

 In order to expedite the review of proposals, applicants are required to submit proposals in the following format.
-Please note that only one copy of the complete proposal needs to be submitted.
+The application materials should be assembled and submitted electronically an one (1) PDF document.

-- Budget (form attached) presenting a breakdown of project expenses by category.
+- Budget presenting a breakdown of project expenses by category.

 - Budget narrative explaining each item requested on the budget form.
 Requests for stipends for the applicant will not be considered.
-Requests for faculty or staff buyouts must be supported by a clear justification of why the buyout is necessary.
-Funds budgeted for buyout will not be awarded to the PI but will be transferred to the personnel budget pool in the provost’s office and used to hire replacement personnel.
-Requests for graduate assistants during the academic year must conform to the pay scale and other requirements of the Graduate Employees Organization (GEO) bargaining agreement which can be found here.
+Requests for graduate assistants during the academic year must conform to the pay scale and other requirements of the Graduate Employees Organization (GEO) bargaining agreement.
 Requests for professional consultants to assist in the preparation and writing of the proposal (e.g., research design or statistical analysis consultation, proposal review and critique) will be considered, but budget requests to pay a grant writer will not be considered.
 Include also a description of any other project costs that are being provided by the department, college, or other source.

 - Project narrative describing the project for which funding is being requested.
 The project narrative is the core of the proposal.
 Members of the review committee will make their recommendations based on their interpretation of your project as described in this section.
 It is to the applicant’s advantage to provide background information in enough detail to convey why the project is significant, what will be accomplished, the schedule of activities, and how the project fits into an ongoing research plan and advances UMass Boston's research agenda.
 The applicant must be as clear as possible, remembering that the readers will represent various disciplines and program areas and may not have expertise in the subject matter of the proposal.
 The proposal narrative will be judged as a sample of grantsmanship.
 Specifically, clear writing, logical argument, and justification of budget items are critical elements.